 Enrichment Opportunities At Feeding:

 There are many products available that allow the caretaker to place food inside a toy or device thus making it a challenge for the parrot to retrieve the treat.
+This is called animal enrichment or parrot brain work.
 Certain fruits such as oranges, apples, and bananas can have the peel left on (washed of course).
 This will allow the bird to discover the yummy parts and keep busy feeding time extended.
+Using a stainless steel skewer is a great idea for hanging fruit and vegetables!
+Dr. Foster and Smith have these on their website to purchase.

 Discard any uneaten fresh foods daily.
 Always wash all foods with a good fruit and vegetable cleanser, it really will make a difference in the health of your parrot.
 Check out the fresh foods you should be feeding your parrot on our fresh food list.